Becheler/Becheler.github.io/my_collections/_quetzal-eggs-tutorials/user-manual.md

 At this point, the EGGS should be locally built (meaning the binaries are present in the `build/src` folder) and the tests should be running and passing (meaning the binaries are running as expected).

-### Testing that EGGS are present system-wide
+### Testing that EGGS are present system-wide in the container

 In the previous section I made you build locally the EGGs binaries for testing purpose.
 But outside of testing, you don't want to do that.
 In the `quetzal-nest` docker image, all EGGs binaries come pre-installed in `usr/local/`.
 You should be able to call the eggs binaries from anywhere with for example `/usr/local/quetzal-EGGS/EGG1 --help`

-### Testing the EGGS on a local machine with custom files
+### Testing the CRUMBS and EGGS on a local machine with custom files

 iDDC is a computational intensive workflow, and most of the time you will need a cluster for the final analysis (for example, the Open Science Grid).